ono-disney/Docs/Vayne.md

 ---

-## W -
+### W

-There is preconfigured logic for farming and W stacks.
+There is advanced logic for W optimization, for PvP and farming.
-Target override to prioritize marked targets.
+Target override to prioritize marked units.

 Target Selector Override Logic
 - Smart